aws/eks-anywhere/docs/developer/best-practice.md

 ##### Packages

 Package names help form the first impression of what a package provides and is used to reference the public API of the package.
 A good package name brings about clarity and purpose for consumers.
-Package names should be concise and represent the behavior the package provides not the types it contains.
+Package names should be concise and represent the behavior provided by the package, not the types it contains.

 Avoid stutter in struct and interface names by treating the package name as a namespace and considering how the types are consumed.
 For example, `drink.DrinkDecorator` should be `drink.Decorator`.
-You may find you have a type named after the package, soemtimes it's appropriate.
+You may find you have a type named after the package, sometimes it's appropriate and you should lean on the reviewer process to make a judgement call.

+Prefer using the singular form of nouns for packgae names.
 If you find yourself using an appropriate package name that's commonly used as a variable, consider pluralising the package name.
+For example, `string` is a type that could be shadowed hence the stdlib has a `strings` package.

 Avoid [relentlessly] `types`, `interfaces`, `common`, `util` or `base` packages.
 These names offer no indication on what the package provides beyond 'a bundle of stuff'.
 With time, these types of package turn into dumping grounds containing unrelated logic that can be the root cause for cyclic dependencies.
 If a utility style package is required, make it specific.
-For example a `/utils/cmdutil` package may provide command utility functions.
+For example a `/cmdutil` package may provide command utility functions.

 ##### Function & method